Annapurna View Trek Overview

 Annapurna Range is one of the most majestic and enchanting mountain ranges in the world.
 And being the 10th highest peak and going almost to the height of 8,091 meters, the beautiful striking mountain scenery makes the experience absolutely out of this world.
 It is definitely a paradise for hikers.

-The Annapurna View Point Trek is often referred to as the Ghorepani / Poonhill Trek or the Sunrise Trek.
-It is so named because as you walk about 45 minutes from Ghorepani early in the morning, you get the best view of the rising sun over the Annapurna Range.
+The Annapurna View Point Trek is often referred to as the Ghorepani Poonhill Trek or the Sunrise Trek.
+It is so named because as you walk to Poonhill for about 45 minutes from Ghorepani early in the morning, you get the best view of the rising sun over the Annapurna Range.

 - An alternative to Annapurna Base Camp Trek

-- Walkthrough Gurung and Magar community alongside Rhododendron forest, deep sub-tropical valleys.
+- Walk through Gurung and Magar communities alongside Rhododendron Forest, deep sub-tropical valleys.

 Annapurna View Trek is one of the easiest trekking journeys in the Annapurna Region that requires an average of 4-5 hours of daily trekking with several breaks to take in the breathtaking mountain vistas.
 The Annapurna View Trek follows the famous Ghorepani Poonhill Trek route and includes downhill and uphill climbs with some steep and narrow ridges.
 You will also have to walk on the more than 3000 stone steps on the first day of this Annapurna View Trek which could be difficult for some.

 Furthermore, the difficulty of Annapurna View Trek also depends on the season you choose to trek and your physical and mental determination.
 Hence, you need to choose the time that suits you and your physical condition best.

 Altitude Sickness is one of the major problems when trekking in the Himalayan region.
 However, as the Annapurna View Trek route does not lie that high, the chance of getting AMS is very low.
 But, in case you see the symptoms of it, descending is the most practical solution.